jaredmahan/react-booking-app/README.md

 1. Make the 'Add New Booking' button actionable
     - Currently the page is there but it does not add the item to the list

+# How to run the app:
+In order to run this app you will nned to use `npm` to install webpack, typescript, and maybe webpack-dev-server.

 # Requirements